FOMO Marketing Ideas: Create Urgency and Drive Conversions

 Free shipping

-Customers will pay $100 for a product, but they step back when the shipping cost is a little too much they’re willing to pay.
+Customers will pay $100 for a product, but they step back when the shipping cost is more than what they’re willing to pay.

 Many stores found a way around that and now offer free shipping.
 When the shipping is free, customers tend to buy what they want without worrying about the cost.